symfony-cmf/symfony-cmf-docs/bundles/block/introduction.rst

 The BlockContext contains all information and the block document needed to render the block.
-It aggregates and merges all settings from configuration, the block service, the block document and settings passed to the twig template helper.
+It aggregates and merges all settings from configuration, the block service, the block document and settings passed to the Twig template helper.
 Therefore, use the BlockContext to get or alter a setting if needed.

 .. _bundle-block-service: